-Versailles Gardens are associated with Sun King and his gardener, Le Notre.
+Versailles Gardens are associated with Sun King and his gardener, Le Nôtre.
 These XVIIth century French style gardens are one of the jewels of Versailles, the royal palace near Paris.
 The Grand Canal, the Grand Trianon, the Petit Trianon, the many statues and fountains are the treasures of these gardens, very famous in the whole world.
 Palace of Versailles facts.

 Versailles Gardens are a perfect example of classical French gardens where nature is ordered geometrically.
 Although they maintain the symmetry of Italian tradition, the Gardens have a network of axial pathways leading off to the horizon.
 These paths are cadenced by rond-points, pavilions, arboreal architecture, wider areas that suddenly appear ahead, stairways, terraces, ponds, and monumental fountains that expand the visual perception of space and add a sense of wonder.
-Versailles map.
+Map of Versailles Gardens.
 Top Paris gardens.